markcampanelli/hands-on-learning/README.md

 and challenge themselves and their peers through both competition and cooperation.

 This is particularly true for boys, who are increasingly checking out of zombified schooling.
-And while girls generally adapt better to the environment, they are nevertheless plagued with low self-esteem and other social pathologies.
+And while girls generally adapt better to the current environment, they are nevertheless plagued with low self-esteem and other social pathologies.

 Kids learn best by doing, not by sitting and memorizing "standards content" or taking